The senior staff of The University of Iowa Pharmaceuticals has the experience required to successfully provide the services you need.

 robin A. rossignol

-Manager, laboratory quality
+Director, laboratory quality

 In 1987, Robin earned a Master of Science degree in Forensic Chemistry from Northeastern University, Boston, MA.
 From 1989 to mid 1992 Robin worked in the greater Boston area for a contract manufacturer of commercial aerosol drug products as a QC Chemist, then as Manager of the QC Laboratory.
 In mid 1992 she joined a Boston area start-up biotechnology company as their QA Manager.
 Some of the activities she was responsible for included: writing SOPs, sourcing vendors, managing and auditing contract manufacturers, clinical packagers, and GLP toxicology laboratories, writing and approving validation protocols for laboratory equipment.
 In 1995 Robin joined the Center for Advanced Drug Development as the QA Manager and the Division of Pharmaceutical Services in QA to oversee laboratory quality.
 The two groups later merged to become the University of Iowa Pharmaceuticals.
 She is currently responsible for laboratory quality at the UIP PRL site.